SpringtideCollectiveOrg/openhousens.ca/README.md

 get_random_string(50, 'abcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*(-_=+)')
 ```

+SayIt requires the `compass` and `zurb-foundation` gems to collect static files, which would take a lot of effort to install on Heroku in a Python environment, so instead we collect and commit static files.

+    heroku config:set DISABLE_COLLECTSTATIC=1

 Setup the database (replace `DATABASE`):

     heroku pg:reset DATABASE
     heroku run python manage.py syncdb --noinput
+    heroku run python manage.py migrate

 ## Bugs?
 Questions?